FlexMeasures/flexmeasures/documentation/dev/docker-compose.rst

     docker-compose build

-This pulls the images you need, and re-builds the FlexMeasures one from code.
+This pulls the images you need, and re-builds the FlexMeasures ones from code.
 If you change code, re-running this will re-build that image.

 This compose script can also serve as an inspiration for using FlexMeasures in modern cloud environments (like Kubernetes).
 For instance, you might want to not build the FlexMeasures image from code, but simply pull the image from DockerHub.

-.. todo:: This stack runs FlexMeasures, but misses the background worker aspect.
-For this, we'll add a redis node and one additional FlexMeasures node, which runs a worker as entry point instead (see `issue 418 <https://github.com/FlexMeasures/flexmeasures/issues/418>`_).
+If you wanted, you could stop building from source, and directly use the official flexmeasures image for the server and worker container
+(set ``image: lfenergy/flexmeasures`` in the file ``docker-compose.yml``).

 Run the compose stack